uriel1998/WWIV_Utilities/README.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

+There are several mod files for WWIV 4.24 in /WWIV-424-MODS.
+These have NOT been tested against the 5.x codebase!

 # ANSI Art Utilities

 These are new.  :)